More than 5 Million Happy Customers

 An electronic visa (E-visa) is one of the several visa types issued by the Vietnamese Immigration Department to Indians intending to enter the country.
 A Vietnam E-visa is valid for a maximum of 30 days with a single entry to the country only.

-• add Who is eligible for an e-Visa?
+• add Who is eligible for Vietnam e-Visa?

 Vietnam provides E-visa system for citizens from 46 countries including India.

-• add How long does it take to obtain an e-Visa?
+• add How long does it take to obtain a Vietnam visa for Indians?

-An e-Visa is processed within 03 working days after the Vietnam Immigration Department receives the completed application and full e-Visa fee
+The evisa for Vietnam is processed within 03 working days after the Vietnam Immigration Department receives the completed application and full Vietnam visa cost for Indians.

-• add How long is an e-Visa valid for?
+• add How long is an evisa for Vietnam valid for?

-An e-Visa is single entry and valid for a maximum of 30 days.
+An evisa for Vietnam is single entry and valid for a maximum of 30 days.

 • add How can I apply for the Vietnam Visa?